 Whereas a precision machinist might select a material specification based on the intended use of the end product, technology selection for part marking works the other way around:

-The material type determines the marking method; the marking method doesn’t determine the material type.
+The material type determines the marking machine, if needed; the marking method doesn’t determine the material type.

 The Material Determines the Part Marking Method